spacemyte/gfcbot/DEVELOPMENT.md

    - Test bot commands in Discord
    - Test API endpoints with the web dashboard
-   - Check database changes in Supabase
+   - Check database changes with `psql` or your provider's console

 3. **Commit and push**